 The following are examples of various cognitive distortions:

-This happens when a person picks out only one (usually negative) detail of a situation and focuses only on that.
+This happens when a person picks out only one (usually negative) detail of a situation and focuses only on the emotions and behaviors associated with it.

 Black and White Thinking